brunopaiva15/DeleteDoubleSpace/README.md

 ### ⛏ Import

 To get started, download the project on GitHub.
 Unzip the folder somewhere on your computer.
-Then open the "WinPE_Creation_Tool.sln" file with Visual Studio 2017.
+Then open the "DeleteDoubleSpace.sln" file with Visual Studio 2017.
 There you go.
 The project is open and you can edit it at your convenience.

 ## 💿 Deployment